Diomere's Exile

 (The Gate Keeper Chronicles Book 1)

-Nadia de Quinones was exiled when her nephew, the crown-prince was abducted on her watch.
-She’ll let nothing stand in the way of her redemption, not even discovering her heartbonded and a connection to an ancient magical gate.
+Nadia de Quinones was exiled when her nephew, the crown-prince, was abducted on her watch.
+She’ll let nothing stand in the way of her redemption, not even discovering her heartbonded and an ancient magical gate.

 Lord Gregor Cyrene is sworn to protect his country's royal heirs.
 After the youngest prince’s life is threatened, Gregor sets out to discover who is responsible and suspects the answer lies with Nadia.